Dark Spots Decoded: How to Identify Your Type and Find the Right Turmeric Solution

 Mistake #4: Over-Exfoliating

-Aggressive scrubbing, multiple acid products, or daily peels can damage your skin barrier.
-A damaged barrier triggers redness, which triggers pigment-producing cells.
+Aggressive scrubbing or daily peels can damage your skin barrier.
+A damaged barrier triggers redness, which triggers more pigment.

-Gentle, consistent treatment works better than aggressive short-term attacks.
+Gentle, consistent treatment works better than short-term attacks.
+See our fading dark spots guide for safe approaches.

 Mistake #5: Quitting Too Early